 Finishing a construction project on time and on budget is every builder’s goal.
 So how do you set yourself up for success?
-Whether you’re renovating a bathroom or building a new home from the ground up, every construction project starts with a plan.

-A construction schedule typically includes:
+A construction work schedule typically includes the following elements:

 Construction planning and management sets the stage for success because it gives everyone a clear timeline to follow, with critical information documented in a single source of truth.